bdague324/AWS-Cloud_architecture/AWS_RStudio-Server/README.md

 # RStudio Server setup on AWS Cloud

-## Objective: install a RStudio Server on AWS and access it via Ubuntu console.
+## Objective: install a RStudio Server on AWS and access it on Web browser.

 ## Environment requirements:
 - 1 VPC